 What is Provenge?

-Provenge is used to treat advanced prostate cancer in men.
+Provenge is an immunotherapy medicine used to treat advanced prostate cancer in men.

 Provenge is mixed with certain immune cells drawn from your own blood, and the mixture is later injected into your body.
 This type of treatment is called autologous immunotherapy.

-Provenge is usually given after surgery or other medications have been tried without successful treatment.
+Provenge is usually given after surgery or other medications have been tried without success.

 Before you are treated with Provenge, tell your doctor about all of your medical conditions, especially heart disease, asthma, COPD or other breathing problems, or if you have ever had a stroke.

 Provenge is used in a treatment called autologous immunotherapy.
-Provenge is mixed with certain immune cells drawn from your own blood, and this mixture is injected into your body.
+Sipuleucel-T is mixed with certain immune cells drawn from your own blood, and this mixture is injected into your body.

 How is Provenge given?

-The cell-collection catheter is connected to a machine that draws out your blood and separates your immune cells from other parts of the blood.
+During leukapheresis, some of your blood is collected through a small tube (catheter) placed into a vein.
+The catheter is connected to a machine that separates your white blood cells from other parts of the blood.